 - Try to get up and walk around more.
 Being more active can help.

-- If you can, take less of the pain medicines your doctor gave you.
+- If you can, take less of the pain medicine your provider gave you.
 They can make you constipated.
+If OK with your provider, try using acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) to help with pain.

-- Ask the doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask the provider if it is OK to eat foods that contain a lot of fiber or take any over-the-counter fiber product such as psyllium (Metamucil).

 Returning to Work